 Jem's story is unusual, but also quite simple.
 He was a rich man's son in the Young Kingdoms, being educated in music, philosophy and rhetoric.
 One day after finishing his lessons, he was returning home with his fiddle when three ruffians attacked him and broke his fiddle.
 He flew into a rage and counter-attacked, and to the surprise of everyone involved, the battle ended with the three ruffians sprawled across the ground.
 Jem had an unbelievable talent for bare-knuckle brawling, a fact he took full advantage of.
 Jem left his old life and began spending all of his time participating, training for, or recovering from fights.
 He fought fellow brutes on the street for pride or reputation, he fought people who insulted his family's honor, he fought for money, it didn't matter to Jem.
 As long as he got to experience the thrill of battle, he didn't care about the reason why.

 That was why he accepted an offer to fight a champion in an underground fighting ring for a substantial prize, if he won, which the recruiter assured him that he could win, even if the last dozen opponents sent against the champ were left strewn about like split firewood.
 Jem either believed the recruiter's slanted words or he didn't care.
 Either way, he fought the Champion.
 Yet that Champion was no ordinary brawler; he was my brawler.
 The Champion was so impressed by Jem's potential and obsession with battle that he recruited Jem to come join us.
 Since then, Jem has been working for me, traveling wherever I need him to go, fighting my battles and striking down my foes.
 Every time he is assigned a mission, I always assume that this is the last mission that he's ever going to go on.
 So far, Jem has yet to prove me right.
-For the sake of my organization, I hope to continue to proven me.
+For the sake of my organization, I hope to continue to be proven wrong.

 Weakness: Jem is a fighter.
 He lives for battle.
 If there is something an opponent could do to make himself stronger, Jem will allow them to do it.
 He also has a habit of sparing people when striking ruthlessly at their weakness is the smarter decision.